oxyno-zeta/golang-graphql-example/backend/README.md

 - `pkg/../messagebus/amqp`: This contains a package to have a client to consume and publish to AMQP broker.
 This is supporting to be disconnected and handle the reconnect.
 Note: This service can be created only at startup if configuration on amqp part is set.
 Otherwise, it won't be created.
 - `pkg/../metrics`: This contains a package for metrics (Prometheus in this case).
 - `pkg/../server`: This package contains servers code, GraphQL code and utils.
-- `pkg/../tracing`: This package allow to have trace in the application using OpenTracing (implementation done with Jaeger).
+- `pkg/../tracing`: This package allow to have trace in the application using OpenTelemetry.
 - `pkg/../version`: This contains a package to have built version of the current application.

 ## Tools